Frank J. Zamboni

 Frank J. Zamboni places among the top 20% of public schools in California for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Frank J. Zamboni's student population of 915 students has declined by 5% over five school years.
+- Frank J. Zamboni's student population of 937 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 - Frank J. Zamboni is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.